 It’s a great way to try a new craft with your preschoolers while reducing trash by recycling plastic bottles.

-Penguin Preschool Craft
+Water Bottle Penguin Craft

 With a little prep work, your preschoolers can whip up a colony of water bottle penguins in no time!
 Perfect for your winter crafting sessions.

 • 1 package of cotton balls